 But who told that’s going to be easy?

 The first step is to do market research.

 There are several ways to enter the e-Learning industry field:

 1. By becoming an online educator or instructor.
 If you have a blog or teaching experience you can monetize the knowledge by applying for a job of an online instructor or by opening your own online training school.

 2. By reselling the educational software like Learning Management Systems* (LMS) and Authoring Tools**.

 *A Learning Management System (also called LMS) is software used to create, manage and deliver online learning materials.

-6. By promoting and advertising eLearning projects and websites.
-As any other market, the market of online courses is highly competitive.
+6. By promoting and advertising e-Learning projects and websites.
+Like any other market, the market for online courses is highly competitive.
 Well-designed and engaging courses need to be marketed and promoted to find their potential clients.
 If you have a marketing background all doors are open!